ubports/system-image/ini-manpage.rst

 DESCRIPTION
 ===========

-/etc/system-image/client.ini is the configuration file for the system image upgrader.
+``/etc/system-image/client.ini`` is the configuration file for the system image upgrader.
 It is an ini-style configuration file with sections that define the service to connect to, as well as local system resources.
 Generally, the options never need to be changed.

+The system image upgrader will also optionally read a ``/etc/system-image/channel.ini`` file with the same format as ``client.ini``.
+This file should only contain a ``[service]`` section for overriding in the ``client.ini`` file.
+All other sections are ignored.

 SYNTAX